Click on the words in red below in the menu to be taken to the topic quickly:

 The use of the words “apply” and “register,” or the words closely associated with either are often used interchangeably.
 ARES D1 has a Registration Form, not an Application.
 Becoming a member or affiliating with ARES D1 is a registration process, not an application process.
 We keep things simple!

 This distinction is made because there is no vote on a prospective member or affiliate and ARES D1 is not a Club.
-It is an organizational structure which allows like-minded people of good repute to come together during emergencies, disasters, severe weather, training, and exercises, whenever supplemental (auxiliary) communications are needed, and special events in service to the public, governmental and non-governmental agencies and organizations working for the common good.
+It is an organizational structure which allows like-minded people of good repute to come together during emergencies, disasters, severe weather, search and rescue incidents, special events, training, and exercises, whenever supplemental (auxiliary) communications or incident support is needed, in service to the public, governmental and non-governmental agencies and organizations working for the common good.

 Membership or affiliation with ARES D1 is based on the reasonable certainty that most people are of good character and have stable personalities.
 Legal Counsel has advised that ARES D1 reserves the right to reject any potential member or affiliate or dismiss any current member or affiliate for any reason or no reason.
 ARES D1 is under no obligation to accept volunteer service from everyone.